ckdev88/thinkfast/README.md

-# Reaction timer, think fast!
+# Think fast!
+A reaction timer.